-A Texas (TX) vehicle bill of sale is a legal document that provides evidence for the transfer of a vehicle from one person to another.
-This document provides the vital information that you’ll need to register a vehicle.
+A Texas vehicle bill of sale is a legal document that provides evidence for the transfer of a vehicle from one person to another.
+This document includes important information that you’ll need to register a vehicle, such as buyer and seller information.

-A vehicle bill of sale in Texas will contain contact information for both the buyer and seller.
-It will also include information about the vehicle, including the mileage information and vehicle identification number (VIN).
-Although a vehicle bill of sale is not technically required to register a vehicle with the DMV in Texas, you will likely want to file a Vehicle Transfer Notice, which includes much of the same information as a Texas vehicle bill of sale.
+A vehicle bill of sale in Texas should also include information about the vehicle, including the mileage information and vehicle identification number (VIN).
+Although a vehicle bill of sale is not technically required to register a vehicle with the DMV in Texas, you will likely want to file a Vehicle Transfer Notice.

 Texas Vehicle Bill of Sale Requirements